Global Stabilization for Causally Consistent Partial Replication: Algorithm

 In this section, we propose the algorithms for the client (Algorithm \ref{alg:client}) and the server (Algorithm \ref{alg:server}).
-The overall algorithm structure is inspired by GentleRain \cite{Du2014GentleRainCA} and designed for partial replication.
+The algorithm structure is inspired by GentleRain \cite{Du2014GentleRainCA} and designed for general partial replication.
 The main idea of our algorithm is to {\em serialize} all PUT operations and resulting versions by their {\em physical clock time} (which is a scalar).
-For all causally dependent versions, our algorithm guarantees that the total order established by their timestamps is consistent with their causal relation, i.e. if $K \dep K'$ then $K$'s timestamp is strictly larger than $K'$'s timestamp.
-Such ordering simplifies causality checking, since now each server can know up to which physical time point it has received updates from other servers, when assuming FIFO channels between all servers.
+For all causally dependent versions, our algorithm guarantees that the total order established by their timestamps is consistent with their causal relation, i.e., if $K \dep K'$ then $K$'s timestamp is strictly larger than $K'$'s timestamp.
+Such ordering simplifies causality checking since now each server can learn that up to which physical time point it has received updates from other servers when assuming FIFO channels between all servers.
 When a server returns a version $K$ of key $k$ to a client, the server needs to guarantee that all causally dependent versions of $K$ are already visible to the client.
-How to decide the version of the key to return is the main challenge of our algorithm, as represented by computing and using Global Stable Time ($GST$) in the algorithm below and in Section \ref{sec:compute_gst}.
+How to decide the version of the key to returning is the main challenge of our algorithm, as represented by computing and using Global Stable Time ($GST$) in the algorithm below and Section \ref{sec:compute_gst}.
+While $GST$ is relatively easy to compute for full replication as in GentleRain, we will show that general partial replication makes the computation of optimal $GST$ much more complicated.

-When presenting our algorithm in this section, we left the Global Stable Time ($GST$) and Local Stable Time ($LST$) undefined, and the definitions are provided later in Section \ref{sec:compute_gst}.
-Intuitively, $GST$ defines a time point, and the versions no later than this time point can be returned to the client without violating causal consistency. $LST$ is a component for computing $GST$.
+When presenting our algorithm in this section, we left the Global Stable Time ($GST$) and Heartbeat Summary ($HS$) undefined, and the definitions are provided later in Section \ref{sec:compute_gst}.
+Intuitively, $GST$ defines a time point, and the versions no later than this time point can be returned to the client while satisfying causal consistency. $HS$ is a component for computing $GST$.
 We prove the correctness of our algorithm in Section \ref{sec:proof}.
-We also prove in Section \ref{sec:opt} that our definition of $GST$ is optimal in terms of remote update visibility, i.e. how fast a version of a remote update is visible to the client.
-In Table \ref{symbols} below, we provide a summary of explanations on the symbols used in our algorithm.
+We also prove in Section \ref{sec:opt} that our definition of $GST$ is optimal regarding the remote update visibility latency, i.e., how fast a version of a remote update is visible to the client.
+In Table \ref{symbols} below, we provide a summary of the symbols used in our algorithm.
 Recall that $S_c$ is the set of servers that client $c$ can access, and $\mathcal{G}=\{S_{c}~|~\forall \text{ client }c\}$.